top of page

 There is a way to be clear of your phobias!

-Social Phobia (aka Social Anxiety Discorder)
+Social Phobia (aka Social Anxiety Disorder)

 for 'judgement" ( evaluation or observation by others).